CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

    Provide a program file ``Task1F.py`` that builds a list of all stations with inconsistent typical range data.
-Print a list of stations names, in alphabetical order, for stations with inconsistent data.
+Print a list of station names, in alphabetical order, for stations with inconsistent data.
 The representative result (at the time of writing) is: